-If solar energy is what you believe in and you live in Oregon, 2020 may be your year.
+If solar energy is what you believe in and you live in Oregon, this year may be your year.
 Under HB 2618, the new Oregon Solar and Storage Tax Rebate Program solar electric systems are now paired with solar storage for residential and low-income service providers.
 HB 2618 will begin issuing rebates in January of 2020.

 The Oregon Department of Energy (ODOE) now has $2 million for program administration and rebates.
 The rebates will be paid to contractors who install the solar and storage systems.
 Customers will be able to get a rebate as part of the savings they receive on the net cost of the system.

 Oregon’s not alone in valuing solar energy and storage.
 The federal government offers the solar investment tax credit (ITC).
 ITC lowers the financial burden for residential and commercial building owners who want to install solar energy systems.

 ITC gives you a 30% tax credit for the cost of your solar system.
 You can include solar panels and any other equipment for the solar system as part of your installation cost.
 This is a tax credit that discounts from any taxes you owe.

 Read on to discover more informational facts about the new Oregon solar and storage tax rebate program, as well as its criteria to determine if it applies to you.

 In the fall and winter of 2019, Oregon is writing conduct rulemaking to align with the January 2020 program start of HB 2618.

 The rulemaking will include things like the application process and detailed information on the eligibility requirements.
 It will also include rebate disbursements schedules and compliance through the rules and regulations.